paul-g/brabble/performance-aware-programming/lecture3.md

 \pause

-* What about the hardware?
+* What about better hardware?

 ## Hardware Over Time

 * You might be tempted to think algorithms are king...
-* ... but think about how much our hardware has improved over time
+* ... but think about how much hardware has improved over time

 ## Transistor Count Over Time